Parameswaran Iyer

+In 2016, he was appointed by the government to lead the Swachh Bharat Mission.

 Early life

 Parameswaran was born in Srinagar to Air Marshal P. V. Iyer (Retd) and Kalyani.
-He was educated at The Doon School in Dehradun, and at the St. Stephen's College, Delhi.
+He was educated at The Doon School in Dehradun, he completed bachelor's degree from St Stephen's College, Delhi University and MBA from National Management Programme of Management Development Institute in Gurgaon.
 As a student of St. Stephen’s College he represented India at the Junior Davis Cup in Tennis.
 He then got a one-year exchange scholarship at Davidson College in North Carolina.

 Career

-Iyer joined the Indian Civil Services in 1981.
+Iyer joined the Indian Administrative Service in 1981.
 In 2009, he took a voluntary retirement to become the water resources manager at the World Bank.
-At the World Bank he worked in China, Vietnam, Egypt, Lebanon and Washington, D.C..
+At the World Bank he worked in China, Vietnam, Egypt, Lebanon and Washington, D.C.

 In 2016, he joined the Ministry of Drinking Water and Sanitation, Government of India, and was appointed by Prime Minister Modi to spearhead the Swachh Bharat Mission and Sanitation and water Management campaigns related to it.

 He also served as a Professor of Management Practices at Indian Institute of Management (IIM), Ahmedabad.

 He has been a columnist with the Indian Express.